aL3891/ServiceFabricSdkContrib/README.md

 * Create a build task for actors that allows actors in referenced projects
 * Add opt out properties for targets where it makes sense
 * Make sure all targets work with incremental builds
+* Automatically bump "real" version (that would be checked into source control) based on hash

 Got an idea for a target or cmdlet?
 Please be sure to make an issue!